sloancinkle/shuffleboard/README.md

 Found a bug or have a suggestion?
 Send me an email at **sloan@cinkle.com**.

-If you loved the game and want to buy me a coffee, you can find me on Venmo or CashApp at **@sloancinkle**.
+If you loved the game and want to buy me a coffee, find me on Venmo or CashApp at **@sloancinkle**.